-If you intend to obtain share in a water source within an area covered by a Water Sharing Plan, you will require a Water Access Licence (WAL).
-A WAL provides a clearly defined entitlement to the water that is separate from land ownership and provides access to the available water governed by a Water Sharing Plan.
+You require this licence if you intend to obtain share in a water source within an area covered by a Water Sharing Plan..
+A Water Access Licence (WAL) provides a clearly defined entitlement to the water that is separate from land ownership and provides access to the available water governed by a Water Sharing Plan.
 Water Sharing Plans establish rules for sharing water between environmental needs and water users, and also between different types of water use such as town supply, stock watering, industry and irrigation and rural domestic supply.

 There are different WAL categories that define the priorities between difference access licences, the conditions that apply to them and define how water may be used.
 There may also be different criteria for different water sources.